rif/spark/README.md

 Emergency web server

-For those occasions when your webserver si down and you want to display a quick maintainance note.
+For those occasions when your webserver is down and you want to display a quick maintainance note.
 Or just want to quickly demo a static site.
 Or whatever :)

 It can take a directory, a file or directly the body string.